 Yeah, absolutely.
-I mean, there have been a few moments where I found out that-- this is-- Our space is based on on, you know, the the joy of gathering in some way, of paying respects to someone, but also, there's so much tragedy behind some of these.
+I mean, there have been a few moments where I found out that-- this is-- Our space is based on, you know, the joy of gathering in some way, of paying respects to someone, but also, there's so much tragedy behind some of these.
 There was another and I'll get to the Joyce Roberts thing in just a second, but there was another one that hit me pretty hard when I first started this.
-And it was it was because there's, I run past the place where it actually happened.
-There's a paper plant that's just less than a half mile away, and there was a time in the 19, early 1950s, where a child was digging through a bunch of paper stacks at this paper mill, that were recycling all these paper stacks, and he was looking for comic books and a large pile fell on him, and he was crushed to death, and he was buried in our house.
+And it was because there's, I run past the place where it actually happened.
+There's a paper plant that's just less than a half-mile away, and there was a time in the 19, the early 1950s, where a child was digging through a bunch of paper stacks at this paper mill, that were recycling all these paper stacks, and he was looking for comic books and a large pile fell on him, and he was crushed to death, and he was buried in our house.
 At the same time as I was reading that he, that same day.
 I was running past the exact place that it happened and then running past to the back to our home where you know, where his last rites were held.
-And it there's there's a reality to that.
+And there's a reality to that.
 I mean, that's, there are real things, real people that were affected by this, and what I get out of it at the end of the day is that our home helped people grieve and helped people to comfort each other through loss, and that's why, you know, we've joked like, why don't we just start a funeral home, but we really can't, we're not trained to we're not trained for end of life care, and that type of thing, and there's, I mean, there's a real industry and a real purpose behind it.
-But you know, I just like the fact that, you know, our home has held joy and tragedy at the same time.
+But you know, I just like the fact that you know, our home has held joy and tragedy at the same time.

 Stacy Grinsfelder 31:56

 That's lovely.
 That really is, and I agree with you.
 My grandmother, she died when she was 102, and I remember we went to her funeral and I just thought, this is a celebration of life.
-And in many many ways a funeral is a celebration of life because a lot of these people have lived long long happy lives--not always the case but it's good to reflect on both aspects of that for sure the good and the bad and the happy and the sad.
+And in many many ways, a funeral is a celebration of life because a lot of these people have lived long long happy lives--not always the case but it's good to reflect on both aspects of that for sure the good and the bad and the happy and the sad.

 Keith Stachowiak 32:25